Chronic Pain Recovery Through Mind-Body Coaching & Clinical Hypnotherapy

 What Can Change

-When pain is no longer being reinforced in the same way, things can begin to shift.
+When pain is no longer functioning on autopilot, things can begin to shift.
 This may include a reduction in fear and symptom focus, fewer flare-ups, greater ease in the body, and a stronger sense of trust in yourself again, so you can do anything you want.
-For many people, change also shows up in everyday life — sleeping better, feeling calmer, moving with more confidence, and no longer feeling so defined by pain.
+For many people, change also shows up in everyday life — sleeping better, feeling calmer, more confidence in your body, and no longer feeling so defined by pain.

 Frequently Asked Questions